Pauline Collins: Shirley Valentine and later years

 In 1988, Collins starred in the one-woman play Shirley Valentine in London, reprising the role on Broadway in 1989 and in the 1989 film version.
 The film won a number of awards and nominations; Collins was nominated for both an Oscar as Best Actress, as well as for a Golden Globe Award for Best Actress in a Comedy or Musical.
 Both the play and the feature film used the technique known as breaking the fourth wall as the character Shirley Valentine directly addresses the audience throughout the story.

 After Shirley Valentine, Collins starred with her husband in the popular ITV drama series Forever Green.

 Collins was voted sexiest woman in Britain in 1990.

 Collins's film credits included 1992's City of Joy, 1995's My Mother's Courage, 1997's Paradise Road, and 2002's Mrs Caldicot's Cabbage War, which also featured Alderton.
 In 1999 and 2000, Collins starred as Harriet Smith in the BBC television drama Ambassador.
 Her other later television career credits include The Saint, The Wednesday Play, Armchair Theatre, Play for Today, Tales of the Unexpected, Country Matters, and The Black Tower.

 In 2002, she appeared in Man and Boy, a television adaptation based on Tony Parsons' bestselling novel.
 In 2005, she appeared as Miss Flite in the BBC production of Charles Dickens's Bleak House.

 In 2006, she became the third actor to have been in both the original and new series of Doctor Who, appearing in the episode "Tooth and Claw" as Queen Victoria.

 Later in 2006, she appeared in Extinct, a programme where eight celebrities campaigned on behalf of an animal to save it from extinction.

 In December 2007, she appeared as the fairy godmother in the pantomime Cinderella at the Old Vic in London.

 In 2011, she was cast as part of the comedy-drama Mount Pleasant.

 In late 2015, she appeared as Mrs Gamp in the BBC TV series Dickensian.

 Collins was appointed an Officer of the Order of the British Empire in the 2001 Birthday Honours for services to drama.

 Personal life and death

 Collins married actor John Alderton in 1969; they and their three children lived in Hampstead, London.
 With actor Tony Rohr, Collins had a daughter, Louise, whom she placed for adoption in 1964.
 She and Louise were reunited 21 years later.
 Collins's book, Letter to Louise, documents these events.

-Later in life, Collins was afflicted with Parkinson's disease.
-She died on 5 November 2025 at a care home in Highgate, London, aged 85.
+Later in life, Collins had Parkinson's disease.
+She died at a care home in Highgate, London, on 5 November 2025 aged 85.